EleoEris/Eris-Utility/README.md

 # Eris-Utility
-This is going to make the logs pretty.
+This is going to make c++ logs pretty and offer some minor utility.
 Documentation and program WIP

 This has not been tested with multithreading.
 I have yet to implement mutexes and similar safeguards.
 Yet to be tested on Linux and MacOS.